openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 Second part (to do): rewrite code as trollius coroutines
 --------------------------------------------------------

-Switch from implicit asynchrounous programming (eventlet using greenthreads) to explicit asynchronous programming (trollius coroutines using ``yield``).
+Switch from implicit asynchronous programming (eventlet using greenthreads) to explicit asynchronous programming (trollius coroutines using ``yield``).
 Need to modify OpenStack Common Libraries and applications.
 Modifications can be done step by step, the switch will take more than 6 months.